SlimeVR/SlimeVR-Docs-Site/src/README.md

 DIY builds require time to assemble and may require self-repairs from time to time.

+> Please note, if you are looking for BNO085s (the suggested IMU) SlimeVR may have [spares for sale that can be found here](https://slimevr.myshopify.com/products/slimevr-imu-module-bno085).

 #### Pre-order the official DIY Kit on Crowd Supply

 ![DIY kit](assets/img/DIY_KIT_box-contents.jpg)<br>